 Geotech's Enviro Spase software (pronounced like "space" for SPAtial databaSE) helps you display and analyze environmental data, such as field and laboratory data for water, as well as soil and air data.
 Enviro Spase runs within ESRI's ArcGIS 10.1 or newer.
 Enviro Spase provides a full set of tools called Wizards to make it easy to see just the data you want, just the way you want it.
 Enviro Spase works great with Geotech's Enviro Data management software, or can accept data from other database systems.By moving the data directly from the database to the GIS map, you will save time while improving quality.
 Using Enviro Spase with your data management system brings the accuracy and efficiency of organized data management to your GIS mapping.

-* Enviro Spase does not currently run on ArcGIS Pro or in an Azure VM.
+* Enviro Spase does not currently run on ArcGIS Pro.

 Enviro Spase has many useful capabilities.
 Here are a few:

 Selection of data can be made in Enviro Data so you can quickly select the data you wish to display and chose the options for its display.
 By using the Select Data form (shown here) to move the data directly from your database to the GIS map, you will save time while improving quality.
 Data manipulation such as converting to consistent limits, formatting, and regulatory limit comparisons are done prior to any output.
 With just a few mouse clicks, if your exceedences are red in your report, they will be red on the map.
 And it ties in with sophisticated Enviro Data features like Value and Flag display.